 Data protection declaration / duty to provide information according to §5 TMG & Art.
 13/14 GDPR

-Name, Address, and Contact Details of the Entity Responsible
+Name and Address of the Entity Responsible

 Purposes and Legal Grounds for Processing Data – When Visiting Our Web Site in General